 Advice for steers and coxes

-If you are unsure where you should be during marshalling, do ask a marshal.
+If you are unsure where you should be during marshalling, do ask a Marshal.

 How the Tideway is different from non-tidal rivers: Because the Tideway is tidal, your boat is not stationary when you are easied.
 It could be moving at 3-4mph astern or ahead.